-- Land developed for a non-government school, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans of 11 October 2016. - Land developed for housing by or for the Department of Health and Human Services, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans dated 11 October 2016.
+- Land developed for a non-government school, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans of 11 October 2016. - Land developed for housing by or for the Department of Families, Fairness and HousingHealth and Human Services, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans dated 11 October 2016.
 This applies to social housing delivered by or for registered housing associations.
-This exemption does not apply to private dwellings developed by the Department of Health and Human Services or registered housing associations. - Alterations and additions to an existing dwelling. - Outbuildings normal to an existing dwelling and fences. - Demolition of a dwelling followed by construction of a replacement dwelling on the same land.
-The exemption applies to the number of dwellings demolished and does not apply to any additional dwelling(s). - Reinstatement of a dwelling which has been unintentionally damaged or destroyed. - Servicing infrastructure constructed by a utility authority. - Darebin City Council delivered projects, building or works. - Land with an agreement executed under section 173 of the Planning and Environment Act that explicitly exempts the development from one or more DCP Overlay Schedules due to the development having met its DCP obligations. - The construction of a building or carrying out of works or a subdivision that does not generate a net increase in demand units.
+This exemption does not apply to private dwellings developed by the Department of Families, Fairness and HousingHealth and Human Services or registered housing associations. - Alterations and additions to an existing dwelling. - Outbuildings normal to an existing dwelling and fences. - Demolition of a dwelling followed by construction of a replacement dwelling on the same land.
+The exemption applies to the number of dwellings demolished and does not apply to any additional dwelling(s).